maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 **Figure 12: The aspect image of the study area.**

 ## 3 Extracting contour lines from the digital terrain model
 Currently our elevation data is stored in a raster layer dataset.
-On the one hand side this advantageous as we have a height value for each position in out test area.
+On the one hand side this is advantageous as we have a height value for each position in our test area.
 However, on the negative side, we cannot display the satellite image and the height information at the same time as only one raster dataset can be efficiently displayed at one time.
 A well-known alternative to an elevation raster dataset are height iso-lines also called contour lines which are frequently applied in topographic maps.
 In QGIS there is an option to automatically create contour lines from the elevation raster dataset.
 We will now make use of this option by

 **selecting “Raster” -> “Extraction” -> “Contour...” from the main menu of QGIS as shown in Figure 13.
 In the new dialogue we select the re–projected and clipped raster file as Input file (field marked with “1” in Figure 14), define an output file for the contour lines (field marked with “2”), we set the height interval to 50 m (field marked with “3”).
 We can change the “Attribute name” (marked with “4”) if we want to.
 We then press “OK” to calculate the contour lines.**